EliteAvocado/iflog-lang/README.md

 q | quit | exit
 ```

-The following sequence of commands is the shortest path to win the game is:
+The following sequence of commands is the shortest path to win the game:
 ```
 west
 do